 After getting a degree, taking advantage of an internship is a good idea.
 This greatly improves the chances of being hired post-license and provides great training that big companies usually require.

 You’ll also need to pass license exams, namely (in the U.S.) Series 7 and Series 67, plus some additional ones if needed.

 To do so, you’ll need a sponsor by a FINRA registered company or other authority.
 This usually implies being hired by an investment bank or a brokerage firm before getting licensed.

-After license, you’re pretty much good to go; however, it’s a good idea to stay educated and up to date with everything in the business through some courses and training.
+After the license, you’re pretty much good to go; however, staying educated and up to date with everything in the business through some courses and training is a good idea.
 This might greatly improve your chances of employment.

 What does it take to be a stockbroker?

 It takes a huge gut.
-You need to be able to handle stress and risk really well, as you’ll be working with those things at all times.
-It would help if you were up to date with any stock movements and fluctuations.
+You need to handle stress and risk well, as you’ll always be working with those things.
+It would help if you were current with any stock movements and fluctuations.